vasanthk/react-lite/README.md

 # React Lite

-A simple light-weight working prototype of React :)
+A simple light-weight prototype of React :)
+Mainly for learning purposes and getting the essence of React.js.

 Size: 2kb gzipped.